alexpetros/unplannedobsolescence.com/content/blog/prolog-basics-pokemon/index.md

 <ul>
   <li> Some moves miss a certain percentage of the time, doing no damage.
-  <li> Some moves raise or lower a Pokemon's stats.
+  <li> Some moves raise or lower a Pokémon's stats.
-  <li> Pokemon can hold items that have various effects.
+  <li> Pokémon can hold items that have various effects.
   <li> Damage calculations aren't constant; moves do normally-distributed damage within the calculated range.
-  <li> Pokemon can get frozen, burned, paralyzed, poisoned, or fall asleep; these all have various adverse effects.
+  <li> Pokémon can get frozen, burned, paralyzed, poisoned, or fall asleep; these all have various adverse effects.
   <li> There are a variety of field effects (like weather, terrain, Trick Room) which alter move damage, turn order, and other things.
-  <li> Pokemon each have an ability that has various effects i.e Levitate makes you immune to ground moves, Drizzle turns the weather to Rain when the Pokemon switches in, Sheer Force disables a move's side effects but multiplies its damage by 1.3x.
+  <li> Pokémon each have an ability that has various effects i.e Levitate makes you immune to ground moves, Drizzle turns the weather to Rain when the Pokemon switches in, Sheer Force disables a move's side effects but multiplies its damage by 1.3x.
-  <li> Players have points they (invisibly) allocate to each Pokemon before the game, to boost chosen stats.
+  <li> Players have points they (invisibly) allocate to each Pokémon before the game, to boost chosen stats.
 Depending on they built the team, each Pokemon might do more damage or take hits better than you were expecting.
 </ul>

 </details>